Japanese New Zealanders: History

 Japanese immigration to New Zealand first began in the 1890s.
-The first Japanese settler arrived at Bluff on the South Island of New Zealand.
+The first Japanese settler, Asajiro Noda, arrived at Bluff in the South Island.
 One of the first Japanese nationals to become a citizen of New Zealand was Kazuyuki Tsukigawa in 1907.
 Prior to the beginning of Japanese immigration to New Zealand, most who arrived from Japan were short term visitors for diplomatic or cultural exploration reasons.
-New Zealand maintained strict immigration policies on non-European immigrants between the late 19th century to the early 20th century.
+New Zealand maintained strict immigration policies on non-European immigrants from the late 19th century to the early 20th century.
 Exceptions included Japanese who were married to or had parents who were New Zealand residents.

 During the Meiji Restoration of Japan, beginning in 1868, opportunities for exploration of Western nations including New Zealand were introduced, following the end of Japan's 250-year policy of seclusion.
 In 1874, some of the first Japanese visitors to New Zealand included a Japanese circus troupe.
 From 1882 to 1930, Japanese naval ships made visits to New Zealand, offering tours of the ships to New Zealanders.

 In 1920, 14 Japanese citizens resided in New Zealand.
 During this period, 10 Japanese immigrants had so far chosen to take up New Zealand citizenship.
 In 1931, the first Japanese student to study in New Zealand arrived.

 As more Japanese visitors and immigrants began to arrive, so too did Japanese trade and business.
-While immigration increased, there was still hesitation from some New Zealanders towards the influx of Asian immigration.
-Japanese people typically chose to adopt English names upon immigrating to New Zealand to integrate better.
+While immigration increased, there was still hesitation from some white New Zealanders towards the influx of Asian immigration.
+Japanese people typically chose to adopt English names upon immigrating to New Zealand to integrate.

 Upon Japan's entry into World War II, Japanese immigration and tourism began to slow.
-Japanese businesses and institutions, such as the Japanese Consulate, closed their doors, as hostility towards Japanese immigrants mounted.
+Japanese businesses and institutions such as the Japanese Consulate closed their doors, as hostility towards Japanese immigrants mounted.
 Following the bombing of Pearl Harbour, Japanese immigrants were typically imprisoned on Somes Island, or at a prisoner of war camp in Featherston.
 In 1942, 8,000 Japanese were interned at Featherston.
 Several Japanese prisoners of war were killed or wounded in skirmishes at these camps.
 A strike against forced labour at Featherston on 25 February 1943 resulted in the deaths of 48 Japanese prisoners and one guard.
 A joint memorial garden between Japan and New Zealand now stands at the site.

 A diplomatic relationship between Japan and New Zealand was re-established in 1952.
-Relationships were re-established and Japanese culture became a major export of interests to New Zealanders.
+Relationships were re-established and Japanese culture became a major export of interests to New Zealand.

 During the 1950s and 1960s, a group of 50 Japanese women emigrated to New Zealand as Japanese war brides.
 These women had fallen in love with New Zealand soldiers who were stationed in Japan as part of the Occupational Forces post-World War II.
 These women faced difficulties in adjusting to life in New Zealand, including a lack of local community pressure to assimilate, and disapproval from their families for having married foreigners and moved away.